 - Four Seasons Resort Orlando at Walt Disney World

-If you have a reservation for any of those resorts AND a valid Disney theme park admission, you are eligible to make Park Pass reservations starting June 22.
+If you have a reservation for any of those resorts AND a valid Disney theme park admission, you are eligible to make Park Pass reservations now.
+Check the Full List of Disney World Resort Hotels for more info.

 To make park reservations you need to upgrade to a vacation package with park tickets.
-Call the Disney Reservation Center or call your travel agent beginning on June 24 to upgrade.
+Call the Disney Reservation Center or call your travel agent to upgrade.
 Once upgraded, make your park reservations ASAP.

-Annual Passholders however are not the top priority on the list, unless you are also staying in a Disney World Resort hotel.
-You can start making Park Pass reservations starting June 26, 2020.
+While Disney allocates a certain amount of park passes for annual passholders, they are not the top priority on the list, unless you are also staying in a Disney World Resort hotel.
+For this reason, it can be very hard to get reservations on certain days, especially near holidays.

 The last group of people that will need the park reservation system is the general public.
 This would include guests who want to come to Disney World for the day, or people staying off-site in a non-Disney hotel (that already have a valid theme park admission).

-Regular guests with an existing theme park admission can book a park reservation starting June 28.
+Regular guests with an existing theme park admission can book a park reservation at any time.

 What If I Don’t Currently Have Theme Park Admission?